 RMC’s athletic facilities cater to a wide variety of sports and activities.
 The Kingston Military Community Sports Centre houses a 25-metre pool and hot tub, a 200-metre track, a spin room, cardio room, squash courts, a weight room and seven courts.
 There are also tennis courts, soccer fields, rugby pitches, an ice rink, a domed turf field, a beach volleyball court, and an ample amount of equipment that provide officer cadets and naval cadets with the opportunity to participate in water sports, including windsurfing, stand-up paddle boarding, canoeing and kayaking, and a variety of activities.

 RMC is a member of the Ontario University Athletics (OUA), one of four conferences that make up U SPORTS.
 RMC’s varsity teams compete in a variety of sports, as shown below.

 RMC’s competitive clubs provide members an enhanced opportunity for training and competition that are otherwise not available as recreational clubs.

-Officer and naval cadets who are not members of a varsity team or competitive club must participate in the intramural programme and may be involved in organizing and running intramural events.
+Officer and naval cadets who are not members of a varsity team or competitive club participate in the intramural programme and may be involved in organizing and running intramural events.

-- Commandant of RMC
+- RMC Success Centre

 - Writing Centre